 - As in adults, adolescents with MDD and BD are associated with an increase in prevalence of obesity, metabolic syndrome, and diabetes, which is bidirectional, as well as hypertension, dyslipidemia, sedentary lifestyle, sleep disturbances, tobacco, alcohol, and other substance abuse.
 Guidelines for children and adolescents for treatment of each of the behavioral, and cardiometabolic risk factors have been published.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Echocardiography/Ultrasound, Hypertension, Chronic Angina
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Echocardiography/Ultrasound, Hypertension, Chronic Angina

 Keywords: Adolescent, Antidepressive Agents, Atherosclerosis, Bipolar Disorder, Carotid Intima-Media Thickness, Cholesterol, Coronary Aneurysm, Coronary Artery Disease, Depressive Disorder, Major, Diabetes Mellitus, Dyslipidemias, Hypertension, Insulin Resistance, Lipoproteins, HDL, Lipoproteins, LDL, Metabolic Syndrome X, Mood Disorders, Obesity, Pediatrics, Risk Factors, Secondary Prevention, Tobacco, Triglycerides